colouring-cities/colouring-indonesia-new/docs/setup-dev-environment.md

 pip install -r requirements.txt
 ```

-To help test the Colouring Cities application, `get_test_polygons.py` will attempt to save a small (1.5km²) extract from OpenStreetMap to a format suitable for loading to the database.
+To help test the Colouring Indonesia application, `get_test_polygons.py` will attempt to save a small (1.5km²) extract from OpenStreetMap to a format suitable for loading to the database.

 Download the test data.